cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 using language specific subdomains (en.example.com, fra.example.com, etc.), or using a prefix to the URL such as is done with this application.
-You may also wish to glean the information from the browser’s user-agent, among other things.
+You may also wish to glean the information from the browser's user-agent, among other things.

 As mentioned in the previous section, displaying localized content is done using the :php:func:`__()` convenience function, or one of the other